6s-1/AI-CLUB-CHATBOT-Generator/README.md

 # AI-CLUB-CHATBOT-Generator
-### This Github repositry helps you make your own chatbot
+### This Github repository helps you make your own chatbot
 Project Launch date - 13th February 2024